sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/oobmigrations.md

 #### Upgrades

-It is not valid for a user to upgrade beyond the version that an incomplete migration is deprecated.
-Site-admin must wait for these migrations to finish before an upgrade.
+Site admins will be prevented from upgrading beyond the version where an incomplete migration has been deprecated. i.e., site-admin must wait for these migrations to finish before an upgrade.
 Otherwise, the instance will have data in a format that is no longer readable by the new version.

 Today, this is not actually enforced - [in the future](https://github.com/sourcegraph/sourcegraph/issues/18240), we'll ensure that the instance gives plenty of warnings prior to an upgrade and ensure the instance does not start in such an invalid state.